-- Anyone who is, or knows they will be, in a position to influence significantly the future of students on the programme of study beyond the examination.
+- anyone who is, or knows they will be, in a position to influence significantly the future of students on the programme of study beyond the examination; and

 2.11 Any request for the early termination of an external examiner's contract will only be considered in exceptional circumstances by the Director of Quality and Academic Standards in consultation with the relevant Dean.

 3. Status of external examiners